Processes & Water Filters

 - Reweigh the Erlenmeyer flask with the filtered water and calculate the weight of just the filtered water.
 Record the weight of the flask and the water in the datasheet.

-- Calculate the percent mass lost using (4) and record it in the datasheet.
-The percent mass lost normalizes the mass of the physical sediments that is lost from the contaminated water during filtration.
-A greater percent mass lost signifies a higher purity of water.
+- Calculate the fractional mass lost using (4) and record it in the datasheet.
+The fractional mass lost normalizes the mass of the physical sediments that is lost from the contaminated water during filtration.
+A fractional percent mass lost signifies a higher purity of water.

 - Calculate the competition ratio of the filter design using (5).
 The competition ratio judges how effective the filter is at removing physical sediments from the contaminated water.